ogechukwu1/Web-Solution-With-Wordpress/README.md

-Go to you webserver and Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)
+Go to you webserver and Enable TCP port 80 in Inbound Rules configuration, for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)

 Result: